Computational and Applied Mathematics

 - Exact simultaneous recovery of locations and structure from known orientations and corrupted point correspondences (with Choongbum Lee and Vladislav Voroninski), 2015. (pdf)

-- PhaseLift is robust to a constant fraction of arbitrary errors, 2015. (pdf)
+- PhaseLift is robust to a constant fraction of arbitrary errors, Applied Computational and Harmonic Analysis, 2015. (pdf)

 - Stable optimizationless recovery from phaseless linear measurements (with Laurent Demanet).
 J. Fourier Anal.
 Appl., 20(1):199-221, 2014. (pdf) (code)